Did you know?

 No. The Charter Schools Act [C.R.S.
-22-30.5-104 (3)] prohibits discrimination based on academic ability.
+22-30.5-104 (3)] and State Board Rule, 1 CCR 301-88, Sections 2.02(D)&(E) prohibits discrimination based on academic ability.
 Diagnostic or placement exams may be given to students after they have been officially enrolled.
 As with all public schools, a charter school may create eligibility thresholds for enrollment that are consistent with their area of focus or grade levels, but the school’s methods for determining eligibility cannot be designed, intended, or used to discriminate on the basis of a child’s knowledge, skills, or disability.
-For instance, a charter high school may deny admission to a student not completing the 8th grade, but it cannot deny admission to a student who has an “unsatisfactory” score on a CSAP test.
+For instance, a charter high school may deny admission to a student not completing the 8th grade, but it cannot deny admission to a student who has an “unsatisfactory” score on state assessments.

 Do charter school teachers need to have a license in order to teach?

 No. Charter schools in Colorado are not required to employ teachers with current Colorado licenses.
 Check with each individual charter school for more information on that individual school’s requirements.

 The No Child Left Behind Act of 2001 (NCLB) does not require that a charter school teacher have a teaching license, but NCLB does require charter schools to comply with all other NCLB requirements regarding “Highly Qualified Teachers” by the 2005-06 school year.
 The NCLB requirements for Highly Qualified Teachers can be found at: http://www.ed.gov/nclb/methods/teachers/hqtflexibility.html and the state’s requirements are at: http://www.cde.state.co.us/FedPrograms/tii/index.asp.

 Are charter schools required to adopt state content standards and use state assessments?